v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/config/WxMaProperties.md

     E --> K
 ```

 This code defines a WxMaProperties class for configuring WeChat Mini Program related properties.
 The class uses Lombok's @Data annotation to automatically generate getter/setter methods and binds configurations with the "wx.miniapp" prefix via @ConfigurationProperties.
-It contains a nested static Config class with core Mini Program configuration items like appid, secret, and token, also annotated with @Data.
+It contains a nested static Config class with core WeChat Mini Program configuration items like appid, secret, and token, also annotated with @Data.
 The flowchart clearly illustrates the class structure, property relationships, and annotation hierarchy, demonstrating a typical design pattern for configuration classes.

 ### Field List